 What should a commercial tenant be doing now?

 Tenants should keep up to date with the latest developments and announcements by the Federal and State Governments as well as all other relevant authorities.
-As a starting point, we suggest tenants review the mandatory Code of Conduct for commercial leases.
-State and Territory Governments will now proceed to implement these principles through legislation or regulation.
+As a starting point, we suggest tenants review the mandatory Code of Conduct for commercial leases and the relevant State or Territory regulations.
 We reported on the Code and what it means for tenants and landlords here.
-Rent relief will should be available for tenants eligible for the JobKeeper programme.
+Generally, rent relief will be available for tenants eligible for the JobKeeper programme.
 Tenants should be engaging with their accounting and legal advisers to prepare all relevant information to take advantage of the JobKeeper programme and the Leasing Code.
+In addition, tenants should be keeping the dialogue open with landlords and seeking to reach temporary agreements.

 Do landlords have to keep up full services?

 Landlords should be reviewing all service contracts, for example, with security providers, cleaners, air-conditioning contractors to determine whether services can or should be reduced and, if so, on what terms.
-The Leasing Code contemplates landlords reducing services which are not required at present, without penalty to tenants, in order to manage outgoings and reduce costs.
+The Leasing Code contemplates landlords reducing services which are not currently required, without penalty to tenants, in order to manage outgoings and reduce costs.

 Is COVID-19 covered by insurance?